About Seth, in his own words

-I know a lot of people in Arlington, Sunderland, Sandgate and Manchester, but I don’t know everyone and not everyone knows me.
+I know a lot of people in the Bennington Senate District (Bennington County plus, Wilmington, Londonderry and Stratton), but I certainly don’t know everyone and not everyone knows me.
 With this post, people who don’t know me can get a feel for who I am.
 And for those who do know me, maybe it will fill in a few things.

-I have lived in the Northshire my whole life.
+I have always lived in Manchester.
 In fact, I live on the property on which my four sisters and I grew up.
 My sister Jenny and her son live next door.
 Jenny and my sister Lauren run the family business our father started almost 70 years ago.
 My oldest sister, Dulce, lives and works in California.
-My youngest sister, Missy, is the Town Clerk in Hinesburg, Vermont.
+My youngest sister, Missy, recently retired from her long-held position of Town Clerk in Hinesburg, Vermont.

-My wife, Chris retired from her job as District Director for the Health Department several years ago and is now a school nurse.
-Her competence and her caring for others inspire me.
+My wife, Chris retired from her job as District Director for the Health Department several years ago and then became a school nurse.
+Her competence and her caring for others inspires me.
 Our son, Reed, lives in Brooklyn and works for a non-profit with the mission of providing economic opportunity to communities across America.
 His focus on improving people’s lives inspires us.

 My Years in the Legislature